yugabyte/yugabyte-db/docs/content/v1.0/comparisons/cassandra.md

 In eventually consistent systems, anti-entropy, read-repairs, etc. hurt performance and increase cost.
 But even in steady state, read operations read from a quorum to serve closer to correct responses and fix inconsistencies.
 For a replication factor of the 3, such a system’s read throughput is essentially ⅓.

-With Yugabyte DB, strongly consistent reads (from leaders), as well as timeline consistent/async reads from followers perform the read operation on only 1 node (and not 3).
+With YugabyteDB, strongly consistent reads (from leaders), as well as timeline consistent/async reads from followers perform the read operation on only 1 node (and not 3).

 ## 3. Read-modify-write Operations

 In Apache Cassandra, simple read-modify-write operations such as “increment”, conditional updates, “INSERT …  IF NOT EXISTS” or “UPDATE ...
 IF EXISTS” use a scheme known as light-weight transactions [which incurs a 4-round-trip cost](https://teddyma.gitbooks.io/learncassandra/content/concurrent/concurrency_control.html) between replicas.
-With Yugabyte DB, these operations only involve 1-round trip between the quorum members.
+With YugabyteDB, these operations only involve 1-round trip between the quorum members.

 ## 4. Secondary Indexes